-- Select Do not block and check Block access to other targets to ensure that the DLL can only be loaded from the specified target. - Select Generate audit events when access is allowed.
+- Select Allow as the action and check Block access to other targets to ensure that the DLL is only allowed to be loaded from the specified target. - Select Generate audit events when access is allowed.

-Mote: Please note that rules with 'Do not block' (i.e. allow) have priority over 'Block'!
+Mote: Note that rules with 'Allow' have priority over 'Block'!

-8.1.3 Use case 3: Run scripts
+10.2.3 Use case 3: Run scripts

-Scenario: You don't want browsers to run VB scripts (\.vbs).
+Scenario: You don't want browsers to run VB scripts (.vbs).